History of Japan

 Sino-Japanese War

-en settled temporarily through the Treaty of Kanghwa in 1876, with which the Japanese had gained access to the ports of that nation.
+During the nineteenth century the peninsula of Korea strongly attracted attention in Japan due to its geographical position, which could result in a strategic point for the defense of the archipelago.
+An early conflict with Korea had been settled temporarily through the Treaty of Kanghwa in 1876, with which the Japanese had gained access to the ports of that nation.
 In 1894 he precipitated a political crisis when a pro-Japanese Korean leader was assassinated in Shanghai.
 The situation worsened when the Chinese army crushed the rebellion on its own soil Tonghak Korean, although the Convention of Tianjin in both China and Japan had agreed to withdraw their armies from the Korean Peninsula, by withdrawing support to the country's warring factions .
 Japan responded quickly to the Chinese incursion and won what is now known as Sino-Japanese War, which ended in 1895 and nine months after the hostilities began, when he called the cease-fire.

-to be regarded as a tributary state, 200 million taels of compensation from China to Korea, the opening of the Yangtze River the Japanese to trade the right to Japanese investors could bring business to China and the cession of Taiwan, the Pescadores and the Liaodong Peninsula to Japan, although in the objections of Russia, Germany and France, was Liaodong returned.
+The conflict ended with the signing of the Treaty of Shimonoseki, by which recognized the independence of Korea and therefore it ceased to be regarded as a tributary state, 200 million taels of compensation from China to Korea, the opening of the Yangtze River the Japanese to trade the right to Japanese investors could bring business to China and the cession of Taiwan, the Pescadores and the Liaodong Peninsula to Japan, although in the objections of Russia, Germany and France, was Liaodong returned.

 Russo-Japanese War